 Notice that Ha and Ii are played with the bottom two finger-holes closed.
 This is done because it helps produce a more solid tone on these two notes by raising the pressure.
 When going from Ha to Chi notice that the bottom two fingers must lift-off in sync with the top-hand index finger coming down on the 4th finger-hole.
 This transition is one of the more tricky ones in the beginning but with practice it will become second nature.
 Strive for a smooth, clean transition between these two notes.

 Every note on the shakuhachi has a different range of power and volume and some notes are also more difficult than others.
 For practicing and exploring otsu, Re, Chi, and Ha tend to be expansive offering room to explore while Ro and Ii tend to be difficult and Tsu is usually not very expansive.

 This chart has the most common meri notes (the listed pitches are for a 1.8 “D”).
 Most meri notes are played around 25 cents flatter (-25 AKA 75 cent interval).
 Ro Dai Meri, Tso O’meri, and U Dai Meri are all played in an even deeper head position, i.e., with the lips closer to the blowing-edge, and they share a pitch with a note from the regular scale.
 It can take time to play these notes at the right pitches.

 Most important points for meri

 - Keep the bottom hand still when lowering the head so as to close up more of the top and bring the lips closer to the blowing edge

 - Remember to use much less power/pressure/squeezing from the abs for meri notes so as not to over-power them

-1 through 5 as they relate to holes 1 to 5 (5 being the thumb).
-From right to left is ichi, ni, san, shi, and go.
+Holes 1 to 5 (5 being the thumb).
+From right to left, ichi, ni, san, shi, and go.